emmercm/igir/docs/commands.md

 ## ROM extracting & zipping

 Igir has two ROM archive commands.
-Archive commands require either the `copy` or `move` write command.
+Archive commands require either the `copy` or `move` write command (above).
 Only one archive command can be specified at a time.

 If no archive command is specified, then files will be left as-is.
-If they are already extracted, then they will stay extracted.
-If they are already archived (including non-`.zip` archives), then they will stay archived in their original format.
+If they are already extracted, then they will stay extracted; if they are already archived (including non-`.zip` archives), then they will stay archived in their original format.

-!!! note

 See the [archives page](input/reading-archives.md) for more information on supported archive types.

 ### `extract`